Skip to main content

 }

 // 4.
-Extract entitlements - RevenueCat sends them as:
+Extract entitlements - RC webhook sends entitlement_ids as a flat array

 // 5.
 Handle the event type